Crash for cash moped scams: what you need to know about the reckless two-wheel con that's on-the-rise!

 The issue of crash for cash moped scams in the capital has grown to become IFB’s biggest ever investigation.
 Nearly every motor insurer in the country has been targeted, with bogus claims totalling £27 million in value.

-If someone thinks they have been targeted in a crash for cash moped scam, they should contact their local police force if they feel in any immediate danger and inform their insurer of the incident.
+If someone thinks they have been targeted in a crash for cash moped scam, they should contact the police on 999 if they feel in any immediate danger or 101 if the matter is not an emergency but requires police attendance, and inform their insurer of the incident.
 Evidence should be reported to IFB’s CheatLine.